 - Plead guilty or no contest to the moving violation.

-- Pay a non-refundable administrative fee to the Court of $100.00 (This is the standard fee, but it may be more depending on the violation).
+- Pay a non-refundable administrative fee to the Court.
+(This is a standard fee that may vary depending on the violation).

 - Pay for and attend Layton City Traffic School at the Layton Police Department within 90 days of entering into the Plea in Abeyance Program.
 The fee for Traffic School is $50.00.

 - Have no violation of Federal, State, or local laws, including minor traffic violations, for one year from the date you enter in the Plea in Abeyance Program.
 This includes any violation that is reportable on your driver license record.
 It does not include minor parking violations.

 - Keep the court and the City attorney's office informed of any change of address within the one year Plea in Abeyance period.